adlinktech/sema-doc/docs/source/i2c.md

 #### How to use in Linux

+we won't support the sys interface to access i2c.
+To use the standard i2c command to access your i2c devices.

 After adl-bmc-i2c driver loaded, please use `i2cdetect` command to look for **ADLINK BMC I2C driver**.
 Then, you can use `i2c-tools` commands to access your devices.

    ![install4](i2c.assets/image-20200624145823777.png)